apioo/fusio/README.md

 # Contribution

-For PHP code please follow the PSR-2 coding-style and add a test case for the changes.
-If you want to develop a new complex feature please get in contact with us beforehand to discuss whether it is needed or someone is already working on such a topic.
-Then send a pull request through GitHub to the appropriated branch.
-There we can discuss all details of the changes.
+If you have found any bugs or want to make feature requests use the bug tracker on GitHub.
+For code contributions feel free to send a pull request through GitHub, there we can discuss all details of the changes.